 Hanover is the home of Dartmouth College, and this college town is an excellent Christmas vacation destination.
 Hanover’s Downtown Festival of Lights is reminiscent of European open-air Christmas markets, with storefronts delightfully dressed with twinkle lights and fresh garlands, and food kiosks serving up Hanover staples and holiday treats like fresh cider doughnuts and hot cocoa.
 The initial lighting takes place the first Friday of December, but the festival continues for the first three weekends of December and in the days leading up to Christmas!

 There is plenty of fun to be had in Hanover, but during the holiday season, the downtown is even more of a visual treat, with illuminated holiday trees and a menorah to commemorate the winter holidays.
-Plus, just a few minutes up the road is The Lyme Inn, the historic inn that makes for an absolutely gorgeous spot to settle in for a charming Christmas getaway.
+Plus, just a few minutes up the road is The Lyme Inn, the historic inn that makes for an absolutely gorgeous spot to settle in for a charming Christmas in New Hampshire getaway.